-- Eventually, the spasms may become continuous and affect all the muscles of the face on the one side and can be disabling.
+- Eventually, the spasms may become continuous and affect all the muscles of the face on the one side and can be very disabling.

 - Patients not able to see on that side due to the involuntary closure of the eye.